WhySooooFurious/The-Mac-Repo/README.md

 # *Read these sections first!*
   - Use CMD+F to search for games!
-  - Check for changes right now as of 25/01/24! (not american, sorry, not sorry)
+  - Check for changes right now as of 01/02/24! (not american, sorry, not sorry)
+  - My school has started so that means that I will test games less consistently as I used to do

 ## Links/Contact
 - GitHub